rossyndicate/CSU_CU_Virridy_Sondes/README.md

-# CSU_CU_Virridy_Sondes
+# CSU CU Cache la Poudre Collaboration

-Map of sonde locations for CSU, CU and Virridy collaboration in the Cache La Poudre Basin
+This repo will match up sensor and grab sample data in the CLP.